 I was the girl with daddy issues, complicated by undiagnosed bipolar disorder.
 I craved attention any way I could get it.
 In elementary school, I was the hyperactive loud one always getting in trouble.
 By the time I was in college, my bipolar disorder was in full force.
 My thoughts raced from one thing to the next, I was over-confident, hypersexual, delusional and irritable.
 I got rid of almost everything I owned, declared I’d never do it again, then did exactly that.
 I swung back and forth at the mercy of my impulses.
 I jumped between relationships, apartments, jobs, even sexual identities.
 I shoplifted and got arrested.
 I slept very little and developed an eating disorder.

 My senior year of college, my mom left my dad.
 He’d been buying guns and shooting holes into the ground.
 He’d driven hours away to cheap motels and called her threatening suicide.
 He’d taken pills and had his stomach pumped.
 He washed and dried my mom’s work suits in the washing machine, shrinking them and hanging them back up on the same hangers.
-I imagined little doll-sized suits wrinkled and mangled beyond recognition, and my dad—a deranged lunatic—standing over them.
+I imagined little doll-sized suits wrinkled and mangled beyond recognition.

 My dad died by suicide in 1998.
 I was numb until four years after his death, when I crashed, suffering my first major depressive episode.
 I felt like I was encased in a black slimy ooze that slowed my mind and body.
 I cried constantly.
 Completely unable to function, I went on disability from work for two months.
 I stayed with my mom while I recovered, and she took care of me like I was her little girl again.
 Even through my fuzzy fog of depression, I could tell she recognized in me what she’d lived through with my dad, and it scared her.
 Despite her professional training as a psychotherapist, I knew it was impossible for her not to be frightened seeing her own daughter suffering the same mental illness that killed her husband.

 My mom sent me for a psychological evaluation and after six hours of testing, I was given a nine-page document.
-“Diagnostically, Ms. Cantwell’s atypical mood swings seem best accounted for as stemming from a rapid cycling Bipolar II Disorder.
-The Bipolar II diagnosis well fits her genetic vulnerability around a mood disorder (i.e., her father’s Bipolar diagnosis).”
 I was horrified to learn I had the same disease that killed my dad.
 Would I end up committing suicide too?
 At that moment, a bipolar diagnosis felt like a death sentence.
 I started seeing a therapist and a psychiatrist.
 I tried antipsychotics, anticonvulsants, antidepressants and mood stabilizers.
 The struggle for chemical equilibrium in my brain was grueling, but I finally found a cocktail of medications that helped even out the intensity of my moods.

 I ended up in the emergency room, strapped to a gurney and having seizures for 24 hours.
 I was in and out of consciousness as I pulled and kicked against my restraints.
 I was then transferred to an in-patient mental hospital.
-I was admitted late at night and shown to the room I’d be sharing with my just-got-out-of-jail roommate.
-The next two nights, I was kept awake by the all the lights constantly being on, and the schizophrenic woman down the hall.
-During the day, she was a kleptomaniac who stole everyone’s jeans and kept them in a pile in her closet.
-At night, she’d walk up and down the echoing hallway, screaming both sides of an unintelligible argument to herself.
 I was terrified, but I held it together and proved I was well enough to be let out after three days.
 I promised myself I’d never go back.

 It’s ironic that it took my dad’s death for me to finally understand him.
 It wasn’t until my reaction to his suicide that I was diagnosed bipolar.
 By accepting my bipolar diagnosis, I was able to make some sense of my dad’s actions, realizing they weren’t my fault or his.
 I see the time I shoplifted just for the high, slept with dozens of strangers, and tried to off myself with pills and wine as symptoms of mental illness.
 My dad’s outbursts, his impatience and irritation, and his suicide were the exact same thing, just with a different face.
-This ongoing epiphany—and believe me, I still have memory flashes of both his and my actions that remind me—led me to reconcile all the scary memories of my dad with my discoveries.
+My discoveries helped me reconcile all the scary memories of my dad.
 My diagnosis taught me how to understand and forgive both my dad, and myself.

 I have bipolar, but it doesn’t have me.
 I never knew what to expect with my dad, and I know that every day with this illness is different, but I’m a pretty damned resilient person.
 I’ve made it through several major manic and depressive episodes.
-But I’ve also captured a new confidence in myself—not the false, intoxicating delusions of a manic mind, but a real sense of being okay with myself.
-I struggle all the time, especially with seductive hypomania, but I just do my best and try to set healthy limits.
+But I’ve also captured a new confidence in myself—not the false, intoxicating delusions of a manic mind, but a real sense of healthy self-identity.
+I struggle all the time, especially with seductive hypomania, but I now know how to set healthy limits and avoid triggers like toxic relationships.

 I’m both a survivor and an advocate.
 I want to share my story to give hope to the millions of people whose lives have been affected by bipolar disorder and suicide.
 Had a book like mine been available to me, I might not have suffered such desolation and confusion.
 The goal of my book is to open my life to those who are dealing with this disorder and to let them know that they are not alone.
 Whether they are newly diagnosed and looking for answers or have been living with the illness for years, Daddy Issues: A Memoir will help unlock some of the mysteries behind this disease and how it affects families.
 For those with a bipolar loved one, my book will clarify some of the baffling and erratic actions they’ve witnessed.
 I want to share what I’ve learned to help ease the pain for those who live on after losing someone to suicide.